mahveotm/mahveotm.github.io/_posts/2025-12-11-updates-on-thoughts-on-mtn-cloud.md

 ---
 layout: post
-title: Some update on "Thoughts on MTN Cloud."
+title: Some updates on "Thoughts on MTN Cloud."
-subtitle: Some update.
+subtitle: Some updates.

 tags: [software, cloud, mtn cloud]
 ---